 Faidra is a DPhil student in the Department of Education, in collaboration with the Department of Experimental Psychology.

-In her DPhil research, Faidra investigates Greek children’s acquisition of English as a Foreign Language at preschool.
+In her DPhil research, Faidra investigates Greek children’s acquisition of English at preschool.
 The main aim of her research is to discover if (and if so, how) children’s knowledge of a first language affects their development in the second language.
-In addition, she aims to evaluate how the educational programme children attend (i.e. submersion, immersion or EFL lessons) and their knowledge of vocabulary and/or grammar impacts their linguistic development.
-To achieve her aims, Faidra tests children’s use of specific linguistic structures in English (which either have or do not have corresponding Greek versions) in a series of experimental language production tasks.
+In addition, she aims to evaluate the extent to which the educational programme children attend, as well as their lexical and grammatical knowledge in the two languages impact their linguistic development.
+To achieve these aims, Faidra tests children’s use of specific linguistic structures in English and Greek using a series of experimental language production tasks.
 Faidra’s research is funded by the ESRC.

 - Child L1, L2 and 2L1 acquisition

 - Faitaki, F., Nation, K. & Murphy, V.A.
 (June 2020).
 The linguistic outcomes of Greek children learning English at preschool: Testing before and after lockdown.
 Poster presented at the Conference on Multilingualism 2020, Reading, UK (Online).

 - Faitaki, F. (September, 2019).
 The role of linguistic proficiency, crosslinguistic transfer and exposure in Greek EAL children’s acquisition of English and Greek.
 Paper presented at the 2nd International Conference on Child Foreign/Second Language Learning, Krakow, Poland.

 - Faitaki, F., Murphy, V.A. & Nation, K. (July, 2019).
 Linguistic differences and crosslinguistic influence: the case of Greek children learning English as an Additional Language.
 Poster presented at the Child Language Symposium 2019, Sheffield, UK.